 ATP's Supervisory Board appoints a Remuneration Committee, the tasks of which are performed by ATP's Executive Committee.
 The Remuneration Committee is composed in accordance with section 17(2) of the Executive Order on Pay.
 The Remuneration Committee prepares Supervisory Board decisions and in some instances decides, based on delegated authority, regarding remuneration, including the Pay Policy and other decisions in this regard which may influence ATP's risk management.
-The specific tasks of the Remuneration Committee are indicated in Section 5 of the Rules of Procedure for ATP's Executive Committee.
+The specific tasks of the Remuneration Committee.